French rightist's ally calls for new leadership vote

 A two-week-old row over who won a November 18 vote for the UMP's presidency has plunged the opposition party into disarray and self-absorption, leaving Socialist President Francois Hollande unchallenged to advance left-wing policies.

-It has prompted former president Nicolas Sarkozy to warn the rivals that they must find a solution to the deadlock by Tuesday or he will disown both in public, according to French media.
+It has prompted former president Nicolas Sarkozy to warn the rivals that they must find a solution to the deadlock by Tuesday or he will disown both in public.

 But a solution appeared to draw nearer as former minister Luc Chatel, an ally of contested UMP chief Jean-Francois Cope, changed his stance and called for a new vote to keep the party together.